 Art in Venice

-Venice is a place of mystical Byzantine mosaics, serpentine arabesques, fantastic color, but above all, a place of rich and exotic flavors.
+Venetian Gourmet Venice is a place of mystical Byzantine mosaics, serpentine arabesques, fantastic color, but above all, a place of rich and exotic flavors.
 Over one thousand years, the city has created a vibrant cuisine reflecting the empire's riches.
 Today, in a world of disappearing cultural borders, the delicate yet simple cooking of Venice retains its uncommon character.
 Venice still depends on the bounty of the sea.
 Its cuisine is based on seafood, but it also celebrates the abundance of market gardens on outlying islands, mainland...

 Prosecco and Asiago Throughout the Euganean Hills (Colli Euganei in Italian), wine production is a living art, aided by the natural features of the vineyards, the area's favorable climate and rich volcanic soil.
 These rolling hills have been famous for their wines since the Roman times and were the private vineyard of the "Serenissima Republic of Venice".
 Evidence of the production of wine in the area goes back to the first millennium BCE, and grape growing and wine making has been conducted without interruption since then.

-The Veneto region is full of small town and villages, which are treasure troves of art and beacons of fine living.
+Veneto Region The Veneto region is full of small town and villages, which are treasure troves of art and beacons of fine living.
 The region is sunny, wealthy, lively yet quiet and intimate, and it seduces and wins over the lovers of wine, art, history and architecture.
 The area is dotted with romantic Roman ruins, Palladian villas and lined with picturesque world-class vineyards.
 The history of the region of Veneto is closely linked to the history of Venice which extended its rule over the entire area from the beginning of the 12th century.

-Milan, the capital of the region of Lombardy, is the biggest industrial city of Italy with many different industrial sectors.
+Milan Milan, the capital of the region of Lombardy, is the biggest industrial city of Italy with many different industrial sectors.
 It is a magnetic point for designers, artists, photographers and models.
-Milan has an ancient city centre with high and interesting buildings and palazzos, which is why so many people from all over the world want to see the city of glamour.
+Milan has an ancient city center with high and interesting buildings and palazzos, which is why so many people from all over the world want to see the city of glamour.
 Milan’s origin goes back to 400 B.C., when Gauls settled and defeated the Etruscans.
 In 222 B.C. the city was conquered by Romans and was annexed to the Roman Empire.